mtekk/Breadcrumb-NavXT-Multidimension-Extensions/readme.txt

 Release date: November 8th, 2015

 * New feature: Added support for Breadcrumb NavXT 6.0.0.
+* Bug fix: Moved localization textdomain to be compatible with the .org GlotPress install

 = 2.1.0 =
 Release date: December 27th, 2015